Powerlearnproject/se-day1-assignment-JaneSibia/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

-Waterfall: A linear approach where each phase is completed before moving to the next.
+-Waterfall: A linear approach where each phase is completed before moving to the next.
 Suitable for projects with well-defined requirements, such as government contracts or safety-critical systems.

-Agile: An iterative approach that emphasizes flexibility and customer feedback.
+-Agile: An iterative approach that emphasizes flexibility and customer feedback.
 Best for dynamic projects like mobile app development where requirements evolve over time.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
-Software Developer: Writes and maintains code, debugs issues, and collaborates with designers and analysts.
+-Software Developer: Writes and maintains code, debugs issues, and collaborates with designers and analysts.

-Quality Assurance (QA) Engineer: Tests software for defects, ensures compliance with standards, and automates testing where applicable.
+-Quality Assurance (QA) Engineer: Tests software for defects, ensures compliance with standards, and automates testing where applicable.

-Project Manager: Oversees project scope, timelines, and team coordination to ensure successful software delivery.
+-Project Manager: Oversees project scope, timelines, and team coordination to ensure successful software delivery.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-IDEs: Tools like Visual Studio Code and IntelliJ IDEA enhance coding efficiency by providing debugging, syntax highlighting, and code completion.
+-IDEs: Tools like Visual Studio Code and IntelliJ IDEA enhance coding efficiency by providing debugging, syntax highlighting, and code completion.

-VCS: Systems like Git and SVN help track code changes, support collaboration, and enable rollback to previous versions in case of issues.
+-VCS: Systems like Git and SVN help track code changes, support collaboration, and enable rollback to previous versions in case of issues.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 Debugging Complex Code: Use systematic debugging tools and break down the problem into smaller parts.

-Meeting Tight Deadlines: Follow Agile methodologies and prioritize tasks efficiently.
+1.Meeting Tight Deadlines: Follow Agile methodologies and prioritize tasks efficiently.

-Keeping Up with Technological Changes: Engage in continuous learning through courses and developer communities.
+2.Keeping Up with Technological Changes: Engage in continuous learning through courses and developer communities.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 -Unit Testing: Tests individual components for correctness.